Sundeep220/onlincecourse_final_app/README.md

 **General Notes**

-An `onlinecourse` app has already been provided in this repo upon which you will be adding a new assesement feature.
+An `onlinecourse` app with provided course materials with quizes for users to learn and test their knowledge.

 - Before running this project: